devadlakha/devadlakha.github.io/_pages/misc.md

 **Student volunteer**: ICCV 2019

 **Co-founder and organizer of scientific seminars**: Association of Young Researchers of ICube, University of Strasbourg (active 2019-2020)

+## Robotics projects

+I am also interested in computer vision for robotics.
+This is some older work (from before my PhD).